D-Frag!: Others

 Kenji's English Literature teacher.
 He saved the Kazama Gang (and RaGaiGar) from a flaming building when they were kids.
 He inspired Kenji to help those who are in need.
 A parody of real-life actor Sean Connery with elements of Indiana Jones, and supposedly wields the "Dandy" element.
+In the Seven Seas English edition of the manga, instead of being referred to as Shawn KoneKone, he is called Sean Connery.